1944 United States presidential election in Ohio

 The 1944 United States presidential election in Ohio was held on November 7, 1944, as part of the 1944 United States presidential election.
 State voters chose 25 electors to the Electoral College, who voted for president and vice president.

 Ohio was narrowly won by Republican Party candidate Thomas E. Dewey with 50.18% of the popular vote; Dewey's running mate was incumbent Ohio Governor John W. Bricker.
 The Democratic candidate, incumbent President Franklin D. Roosevelt got 49.82% of the popular vote.
+This is the first of only 2 presidential elections in the 20th century, where Ohio voted for the losing candidate, the only other time was the 1960 election.